openconnectivityfoundation/SDFtooling/README.md

 # SDF tooling

-This repository contains script to convert from
+This repository contains scripts to convert from:

 - OCF modeling to SDF (oas2sdf)
 - SDF to OCF modeling (sdf2oas)

 OCF is using OpenAPI specification (OAS2.0) as data modeling language.
-SDF is a new modeling language defined in https://github.com/one-data-model/language
+SDF is a new modeling language defined in https://github.com/one-data-model/SDF

-This new language is machine readable (e.g. it is using JSON formatting).
-Therefore it is possible to convert the data models of OCF in this language.
-Also data models in SDF can be converted to OAS2.0.
+This new language is machine-readable (e.g. it is using JSON formatting), therefore it is possible to convert the data models of OCF in this language, also data models in SDF can be converted to OAS2.0.

 The provided tooling consist of the following scripts

-- convert_oas2sdf.sh
+- convert_oas2sdf.sh - open api to SDF conversion
-- convert_sdf2oas.sh
+- convert_sdf2oas.sh - SDF to open API specification
-- setup_repos.sh
+- setup_repos.sh - script to set up the local folder structure

+## Usage

+The provided script are working from local folders.
+Steps to use the scripts are:

+- Clone this repo
+  - Run the script 'setup_repos.sh'
+      The script downloads all other used repos.
+- Run one of the convert scripts, depending on the usage

+## Folder structure

 The folder structure which is created by the setup_repos script is as follows:

      TopFolder |
-               |-- SDtooling repository          this repo
+               |-- SDFtooling repository         this repo
                |
                |-- playground repository         SDF repo playground,
                |                                 containing informal contributed SDF files
                |
                |-- IoTDataModels repository      OCF repo IOTDataModels,
-               |                                 containg OAS2.0 files that are part
+               |                                 containing OAS2.0 files that are part
                |                                 of the specification
                |-- swagger2x repository          The conversion tool